-This two-day course walks through the CSEP requirements and the INCOSE Handbook to cover all topics that might be on the CSEP exam.
+This three-day course walks through the CSEP requirements and the INCOSE Handbook to cover all topics that might be on the CSEP exam.

 The INCOSE Certified Systems Engineering Professional (CSEP) rating is a useful and coveted milestone in the career of a systems engineer, demonstrating knowledge, education and experience that is of high value to systems organizations.
-The certification requires passing an extensive examination based on the INCOSE Systems Engineering Handbook v3.2.2 Interactive work, study plans, and sample examination questions help you to prepare effectively for the exam.more info
+The certification requires passing an extensive examination based on the INCOSE Systems Engineering Handbook v4.0 Interactive work, study plans, and sample examination questions help you to prepare effectively for the exam.

-Eric Honour, international consultant and lecturer, has a 40-year career of complex systems development & operation.
-Founder and former President of INCOSE.
-He was elected an INCOSE Fellow (2010).
-Author of the “Value of SE” material in the INCOSE Handbook.
+Dr. Eric Honour, CSEP, international consultant and lecturer, has a 40-year career of complex systems development & operation.
+Former President of INCOSE, selected as Fellow and as Founder.
 He has led the development of 18 major systems, including the Air Combat Maneuvering Instrumentation systems and the Battle Group Passive Horizon Extension System.
-BSSE (Systems Engineering), US Naval Academy, MSEE, Naval Postgraduate School, and PhD candidate, University of South Australia.
+BSSE (Systems Engineering), US Naval Academy; MSEE, Naval Postgraduate School; and PhD, University of South Australia.

-Mr. William "Bill" Fournier is Senior Software Systems Engineering with 30 years experience the last 11 for a Major Defense Contractor.
+Mr. William "Bill" Fournier is Senior Software Systems Engineering with 30 years experience the last 11 for a defense contractor.
 Mr. Fournier taught DoD Systems Engineering full time for over three years at DSMC/DAU as a Professor of Engineering Management.
 Mr. Fournier has taught Systems Engineering at least part time for more than the last 20 years.
 Mr. Fournier holds a MBA and BS Industrial Engineering / Operations Research and is DOORS trained.
 He is a certified CSEP, CSEP DoD Acquisition, and PMP.
-He is a contributor to DAU/DSMC, Major Defense Contractor internal Systems Engineering Courses and Process, and INCOSE publications.
+He is a contributor to DAU/DSMC, defense contractor internal Systems Engineering Courses and Process, and INCOSE publications.

 Recent Instructor Publications On Systems Engineering: